 “Quintillions of quintillions.”

 Faith smiled.
-“That’s not uncountable, that sounds plenty countable.
+“That sounds plenty countable.
 How many Zephyrs are there?”

 “It depends on how you count them.
-Most Zephyrs are contained in arch-Zephyrs.”
+Most Zephyrs overlap.”
 The Heart tilted feathers like airplane flaps.
-“So one might say there are just a few thousand.”
+“One might say there are just a few thousand.”

 “But how many Zephyrs are there?”

 Faith giggled.
 “But honestly, how many Zephyrs are there?”